earthrover/earth_rover_localization/earth_rover_localization/README.md

 1. Follow the instructions on installing and operating the Swift Console on your computer, see the [Installation Instructions](https://support.swiftnav.com/customer/en/portal/articles/2756825-installing-swift-console) and [User's Guide](https://support.swiftnav.com/customer/en/portal/articles/2838278-swift-console-user-s-guide).

-- The following steps to configure on the Piksy modules.
+- Use the following steps to configure the Piksy modules.

 2. Complete the instructions to configure the base station and rover receiver to use the [GNSS RTK Position with Stationary Base solution](https://support.swiftnav.com/customer/en/portal/articles/2771177).

 3. Follow the configuration to enable the heading setup.
 Be aware that one receiver (reference receiver) has already be configured to receive corrections from a base station.
 Configure the ```enabled_sbp_messages``` on **uart1** instead.
 See the [documentation](https://support.swiftnav.com/customer/en/portal/articles/2805901-piksi-multi---heading) details.

 4. Enable the [Ethernet Configuration](https://support.swiftnav.com/customer/en/portal/articles/2740815-using-ethernet-on-piksi-multi-and-duro) on reference and attitude receivers.
-Set `reference receiver ip_address to 192.168.0.222` and `attitude receiver ip_address to 192.168.0.223`

 - Drivers configuration to be performed on the embedded device.

+5. Configure the launch files for the package on each receiver according to the IP addresses.
+The configuration files can be found in `earth_rover_localization/cfg/piksi_multi_driver_settings_rover_reference.yaml` and `earth_rover_localization/cfg/piksi_multi_driver_settings_rover_attitude.yaml` respectively.
+This repository includes by default `reference receiver ip_address to 192.168.0.222` and `attitude receiver ip_address to 192.168.0.223`

-5. The ROS node reads SBP (Swift Navigation Binary Protocol) messages, a fast, simple, and minimal overhead binary protocol for communicating with Swift Navigation devices.
+6. The ROS node reads SBP (Swift Navigation Binary Protocol) messages, a fast, simple, and minimal overhead binary protocol for communicating with Swift Navigation devices.

 **WARNING**: install __ONLY ONE__ version of SBP library, depending of which Hardware version you are using.